SoftwareAG/sagdevops-templates/templates/sag-designer-cloudstreams/README.md

 ### Supported use cases

-* Provisioning of new 10.2 or higher CloudStreams Designer
+Provisioning of a new instance of CloudStreams Designer 10.2 or higher

-## Provisioning of new CloudStreams server instance
+## Running as a composite template

+1. To import the sag-designer-cloudstreams/template.yaml file in Command Central, use one of the methods described in [Importing templates library](https://github.com/SoftwareAG/sagdevops-templates/wiki/Importing-templates-library)
-Consult [Applying template using Command Central CLI](https://github.com/SoftwareAG/sagdevops-templates/wiki/Using-default-templates#applying-template-using-command-central-cli) for additional information about applying templates.
+2. To apply the template, follow the instructions in [Applying template using Command Central CLI](https://github.com/SoftwareAG/sagdevops-templates/wiki/Using-default-templates#applying-template-using-command-central-cli)

+### Example
-Provision CloudStreams Designer on the installation with alias `dev1`:
+To provision CloudStreams Designer on the installation with alias `dev1`:

 ```bash
 sagcc exec templates composite apply sag-designer-cloudstreams nodes=dev1 \